SPECIAL REPORT BY

 2- Iran is not even close to Israel

 (about 700 miles away).
-The real "threat" to Israel is Iran's financial and military support of the Lebanese Hezbollah.
+The real "threat" to Israel is Iran's financial and military support

-Israel's need for water and its history of dirty tricks makes it conceivable, no, probable, that it may already be using
+for more land and its history of dirty tricks makes it conceivable, no, probable, that it may already be using

 the Litani.
 The Jewish State has been accused of using tunnels to divert waters from the Litani for its own use; but because

 the area in question is occupied by Israeli troops, these claims cannot be proven.
 However, the fact that Israel will not

-allow journalists in the area is very suspicious, as is everything
+allow journalists in the area is very suspicious, as is everything else the Zionists do.

-hatred for Iran has nothing to do with its imaginary nuclear weapons program.
+imaginary nuclear weapons program.
 The real game is to trick America into destroying

 Hezbollah's sponsors and grab some more territory, and water, in southern Lebanon (and